 British painter and collage artist Richard Hamilton studied painting at the Royal Academy School and the Slade School of Art.
 In 1952 he founded the ‘Independent Group’ which was instrumental in the development of English Pop Art.
-From the 1980s Hamilton became interested in the use of digital media in art.
 A major retrospective of Hamilton’s work was held in the Tate Gallery, London in 1992.
-He represented Britain at the Venice Biennale the following year.
+He represented Britain at the Venice Biennale in 1993.
 An exhibition of Hamilton’s illustrations of James Joyce’s 'Ulysses' took place at IMMA in 2002.

 By clicking “Accept Cookies”, you agree to the storing of cookies on your device to enhance site functionality and analyse site usage.

 The technical storage or access is strictly necessary for the legitimate purpose of enabling the use of a specific service explicitly requested by the subscriber or user, or for the sole purpose of carrying out the transmission of a communication over an electronic communications network.

 The technical storage or access is necessary for the legitimate purpose of storing preferences that are not requested by the subscriber or user.

 The technical storage or access that is used exclusively for statistical purposes.The technical storage or access that is used exclusively for anonymous statistical purposes.
 Without a subpoena, voluntary compliance on the part of your Internet Service Provider, or additional records from a third party, information stored or retrieved for this purpose alone cannot usually be used to identify you.

 The technical storage or access is required to create user profiles to send advertising, or to track the user on a website or across several websites for similar marketing purposes.